-For the hard-boiled eggs, this is how I boil my eggs.
-Just make sure you don’t overcook the eggs so there’s no grey ring around the egg yolk.
+For the hard-boiled eggs, just make sure you don’t overcook the eggs so there’s no grey ring around the egg yolk.

 If you have someone in your house (like I do), who doesn’t like almond extract, feel free to use all vanilla extract, so 1 ½ teaspoons total vanilla extract for this recipe.

 Lightly flour your hands when working the dough into ropes, as the dough can get sticky, and this will help it release from your hands.

 And, they don’t take that much extra time, especially if you think about how you’re making a traditional family cookie!

-Berliner Kranz Cookies Recipe:
+Berliner Kranz Cookies Recipe

 Berliner Kranz Cookies